alijdens/alijdens.github.io/_posts/2024-08-11-three-men-morris-fifo.md

 ## Differences with classic tic-tac-toe

-Tic-tac-toe is quite simple to solve: explore the graph of possible decisions and then pick the most convenient choice for the player in their corresponding turn.
-Propagate that decision backwards from the terminal states (i.e. win, draw or lose) until the beginning and then you'll have an answer to whether a particular decision can lead to a victory, defeat or draw.

-If we add this new rule that the oldest piece placed in the board is deleted then we have a very important change in this logic: **there's no more draw** (at least in the same sense as the classic game) because we will always have an available place to move but we can **end up in an infinite cycle** where each player just prevents the other one from placing 3 in a row (which we can consider a technical draw).
+If we add the new rule that the oldest piece placed in the board is deleted then we have a very important change in this logic: **there's no more draw** (at least in the same sense as the classic game) because we will always have an available place to move but we can **end up in an infinite cycle** where each player just prevents the other one from placing 3 in a row (which we can consider a technical draw).
 In more mathematical terms, this means that **we have now introduced cycles to the graph**, which is a big problem if we want to apply the same logic as we do for classic tic-tac-toe.
 Consider applying minimax to the following graph:

 {: style="text-align:center"}
 ![order-matters](/assets/posts/three-mens-morris/cycle.svg)